connorshea/wikidatum/README.md

 This gem will support making requests with the [new Wikidata/Wikibase REST API](https://doc.wikimedia.org/Wikibase/master/js/rest-api/).

-**Currently it is in very early development and is not ready for actual usage**.
+**The gem is currently in very early development and is not ready for actual usage**.

 ## Installation